+Drunk drivers are not always at fault for causing an accident.
 Drunk driving is incredibly unsafe.
-In Florida in 2016 (the most recent year with full statistics), there were 5,223 car crashes involving alcohol, 417 of which were fatal.
+In Florida in 2021 (the most recent year with full statistics), there were 5,073 car crashes involving alcohol, 386 of which were fatal.
 Florida law punishes drunk drivers by making it a crime to drive under the influence.
 These criminal laws may help drunk driving accident victims hold the drunk driver accountable for the crash.
 However, the legal concept of “fault” is often quite complex, and it may not be accurate to say that a drunk driver is always at fault for a car crash.
 Miami car accident lawyer Prosper Shaked explains how fault works in drunk driving accidents, and how victims can get compensation for injuries and vehicle damage.

 When is a Drunk Driver at Fault for a DUI Car Crash?